AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/adobe-applications/analytics.md

 <!---Analytics report suites can be configured for one sandbox at a time.
 To import the same report suite into a different sandbox, the dataset flow will have to be deleted and instantiated again via configuration for a different sandbox.--->

-From the list of available report suites, select the one you want to bring into Platform and click **Next**.
+From the list of available report suites, select the one you want to bring into Platform and click **[!UICONTROL Next]**.

 ![](../../../../images/tutorials/create/analytics/select-data.png)

 ### Name your dataset flow

 The *Dataset flow detail* step appears, where you must provide a name and an optional description for the dataset flow.
-Select **Next** when finished.
+Select **[UICONTROL!
+Next]** when finished.

 ![](../../../../images/tutorials/create/analytics/dataset-flow-detail.png)